 They must be restrained on a leash in State Forests, around the town and in local parks.

 If joining us on a Guided Walk, we ask you to make a donation.
 The funds help us maintain the trails & signage and provide training to our volunteer guides.
 Your generosity will allow us to continue providing a safe and enjoyable experience to all.

 CURRENT ADVICE ON TRAILS

-- Wetlands Eco Experience has been closed but is still available if you want to enjoy the peace and birdlife.
+- Wetlands Eco Experience Trail is closed.
+However, you can still enjoy the peace and birdlife.
 Weekdays recommended.